Catherine Dubois: International

 Dubois represented Canada at the 2012 and 2013 IIHF World Women's U18 Championship, scoring a total of 12 points in 10 games as the country won gold both times.
 She scored 6 points in 5 games for Canada at the 2017 Winter Universiade, winning silver.

 Personal life

 She has a bachelor's degree in Arts & Sciences.
 Her father, Stéphane Dubois, played for the Granby Bisons in the QMJHL.
+She is a member of the LGBTQ community.